-- (vii) any shares of Common Stock or Warrants issued pursuant to the Financing; - (viii) any securities issued in connection with bona fide equipment financings or bona fide lease agreements; or - (ix) any securities issued in transactions approved by the Board of Directors (i.e., a majority of the total number of directors then in office) as being excluded from the provisions of this Section 3.6. - (c) If the Company proposes to undertake any issuance of New Securities, it shall, prior to any such issuance, give written notice to the Investors of its bona fide intention to issue New Securities (the "Company Notice"), describing the type of New Securities proposed to be issued, the total number or quantity of New Securities proposed to be issued, and the price and the general terms upon which the Company proposes to issue such New Securities.
+- (vii) any shares of Common Stock or Warrants issued pursuant to the Financing; - (viii) any securities issued in connection with bona fide equipment financings or bona fide lease agreements; or - (ix) any securities issued in transactions approved by the Board of Directors (i.e., a majority of the total number of directors then in office) as being excluded from the provisions of this Section 3.6.

+(c) If the Company proposes to undertake any issuance of New Securities, it shall, prior to any such issuance, give written notice to the Investors of its bona fide intention to issue New Securities (the "Company Notice"), describing the type of New Securities proposed to be issued, the total number or quantity of New Securities proposed to be issued, and the price and the general terms upon which the Company proposes to issue such New Securities.
 Each Investor may elect to purchase or acquire its Pro Rata Share of such New Securities (an "Electing Party") by delivering written notice (the "Participation Notice") of its election to so purchase or acquire such New Securities at the price and upon the general terms specified in the Company Notice and stating the quantity of New Securities to be purchased (not to exceed its Pro Rata Share).
 The Participation Notice shall be delivered to the Company within five (5) business days after the date of delivery of the Company Notice, and the obligations of the Electing Party thereunder to purchase the elected number or percentage of New Securities, and the obligations of the Company to sell such New Securities to the Electing Party, shall be contingent upon the consummation of the sale or other transaction pursuant to which the New Securities are proposed to be issued.
 The number or amount of New Securities specified in the Participation Notice shall be subject to automatic and proportionate reduction in the event that the total number or quantity of New Securities sold by the Company is reduced below the number or quantity specified in the Company Notice.
-If any Investor fails to give the Participation Notice to the Company within such five business-day period, or specifies in the Participation Notice that such Investor will only purchase part, but not all, of such Investor's Pro Rata Share (a "Nonpurchasing Investor"), then such Nonpurchasing Investor shall forfeit the right hereunder to purchase that part of its Pro Rata Share of such offering of New Securities (a "Purchasing Investor") witten notice of the failure of any Nonpurchasing Investor to purchase such Nonpurchasing Investor's full Pro Rata Share of such offering of New Securities (the "Overallotment Notice").
+If any Investor fails to give the Participation Notice to the Company within such five business-day period, or specifies in the Participation Notice that such Investor will only purchase part, but not all, of such Investor's Pro Rata Share (a "Nonpurchasing Investor"), then such Nonpurchasing Investor shall forfeit the right hereunder to purchase that part of its Pro Rata Share of such New Securities that it did not so agree to purchase, and the Company shall promptly give each Investor (if any) who has timely agreed to purchase its full Pro Rata Share of such offering of New Securities (a "Purchasing Investor") written notice of the failure of any Nonpurchasing Investor to purchase such Nonpurchasing Investor's full Pro Rata Share of such offering of New Securities (the "Overallotment Notice").
 Such Overallotment Notice shall be given to each Purchasing Investor within three business days of the expiration of the five business-day period.
 Each Purchasing Investor shall have a right of overallotment such that such Purchasing Investor may agree to purchase a portion of the Nonpurchasing Investor's unpurchased Pro Rata Share of such offering on a pro rata basis according to the relative Pro Rata Shares of the Purchasing Investor at any time within three business days after receiving the Overallotment Notice.